sigmawq/sloc-calculator/README.md

 **Example**:

-Calculate SLOC of files in root folder and in subfolders, recursively
+Calculate SLOC of files in current folder and subfolders, recursively

 In:
 ```